Agroecology

 Deciduous fruit is not a labor intensive crop.
 Once established, a farmer can husband 33 plum / peach trees for a year in just six work days.

-Thanks to a grant from the Disney Worldwide Conservation Fund with Cornell Lab of Ornithology, CCFC was able to provide two grafted fruit trees to each Kids & Birds student in 2015.
+Thanks to a grant from the Disney Worldwide Conservation Fund with Cornell Lab of Ornithology, CCFC was able to provide two grafted fruit trees to each Kids & Birds students.
 CCFC interns and volunteer taught students tree planting techniques and fruit tree husbandry.
 In some cases CCFC interns and volunteer accompanied the students back to their homes to witness the tree planting.

 Kids & Birds students learning about fruit trees.